What’s the best car battery?

 seconds without dropping below 7.2 volts.
 Buy a battery with the highest CCA rating.

-Cranking amps (CA) defined
+What does the term Cranking amps (CA) mean?

 The number of amps a battery can deliver 32 degrees F. This is also called marine cranking amps (MCA).

-Hot cranking amps (HCA) defined
+What does the term Hot cranking amps (HCA) mean?

 This term isn’t used much anymore but represents the number of amps a battery can deliver at 80 ° F.

-Reserve Capacity (RC) defined
+What does the term Reserve Capacity (RC) mean

 The number of minutes a fully charged battery at 80 ° F will discharge 25 amps until the battery drops below 10.5 volts.
 This rating is usually found on deep cycle marine batteries as amp hours (AH).
 This represents an amp draw for 20 Hours.
 If you have a 100 AH rated battery and draw 5-amp and the battery provides that draw for 20 hours, it’s a 100AH battery.